Gentleman Jack Gallagher

-Oliver Westfield Claffey, better known by the ring name Jack Gallagher, is an English professional wrestler and mixed martial artist.
+Oliver Westfield Claffey (born 7 January 1990), better known by the ring name Jack Gallagher and most recently Jack Claffey, is an English mixed martial artist and a former professional wrestler.
 He is best known for his time in WWE, where he performed on the NXT and 205 Live brands, mostly under the ring name Gentleman Jack Gallagher.
-Claffey was released from WWE in June 2020.
-On January 25, 2022, BKFC announced Jack has signed a deal to fight for the organisation, making his debut on May 6th at BKFC 25.
-He is currently 1-0-0 (1 KO) in the organisation.

 Claffey had worked in the British Independent circuit since 2006.
 In 2016, he competed on the WWE tournament Cruiserweight Classic.
 After the tournament, he was signed to a WWE contract and worked on the 205 Live brand, exclusively for cruiserweights.

+Background

+Inspired by Bruce Lee and Dragon Ball Z, Claffey started training taekwondo at a young age and continued it until the age of 16, in favor of previously overlapping professional wrestling practises.
+Around the age of 20, Claffey picked up catch wrestling and Brazilian jiu-jitsu in order to supplement his pro wrestling skills, which in turn piqued his interest in mixed martial arts.

 Professional wrestling career

 Training and early career

 Claffey was trained by Alex Shane and the Futureshock staff.
 He made his professional wrestling debut at the age of 16 on 4 November 2006 at Futureshock #11, under the ring name Jack Toxic, teaming up with Alex Cyanide, Danny Hope, and Kris Travis.
 They defeated El Ligero, Charity, Faith, and Jamal Lewis.
-He also trained in grappling, a catch wrestling style, at The Snake Pit in Wigan, Greater Manchester.
+He also trained in grappling, a catch wrestling style, at The Snake Pit in Wigan Borough.
 He received further training from Snake Pit alumnus Billy Robinson in the United States.